webqit/webflo/README.md

 #### Client-Side Applications

 Web pages that embed the Webflo client JS bundle deliver a great user experience.
 (The `npm run generate` command does both the building and embedding of the script for each document root in the application.)
-+ **First-paint-ready.** On the first page request, you get SEO ready HTML that's also optimized for the first paint of your route with [Server-Side Rendering](#client-and-server-side-rendering).
++ **First-paint-ready.** On the first page request, you get a [server-rendered](#client-and-server-side-rendering) HTML page that's optimized for the first paint of your page.
-+ **Fluid and app-like.** On being loaded, the state of the application is restored through hydration and [subsequent navigations](#spa-navigation) are sleek and instant - data is fetched and [Client-Side Rendering](#client-and-server-side-rendering) is performed.
++ **Fluid and app-like.** On being loaded, the state of the application is restored through hydration, and [subsequent navigations](#spa-navigation) are sleek and instant while performing [Client-Side Rendering](#client-and-server-side-rendering).

 ##### SPA Navigation